Dismiss Modal

 How you can help prevent it

 You may not know you’re pregnant right away.
 A pregnancy test can tell you 2 weeks after conception.
-You had no way of knowing.
 If you’re thinking about becoming pregnant, it's best not to drink any alcohol.
-Once you know you're pregnant, stop drinking right away.
+As soon as you know you're pregnant, stop drinking right away.

 If you need help

-If you have a problem with alcohol, talk with your healthcare provider.
+If you have a problem with alcohol, talk with your doctor.
 They can help you get treatment.
-Or, contact a group, such as Alcoholics Anonymous, that can offer guidance and support.
+Or contact a group such as Alcoholics Anonymous.
+They can offer guidance and support.

 To learn more